-When reading data from a register there are two possibilities:
+When reading data from a register there are two possible scenarios:

-- If the address pointer register value of the ADT7483A is unknown or not the desired value, it is first necessary to set it to the correct value before data can be read from the desired data register.
-This is done by performing a write to the ADT7483A as before, but only the data byte containing the register read address is sent, as data is not to be written to the register (see Figure 16).
-A read operation is then performed consisting of the serial bus address, R/W bit set to 1, followed by the data byte read from the data register (see Figure 17). - 2.
-If the address pointer register is known to be already at the desired address, data can be read from the corresponding data register without first writing to the address pointer register and the bus transaction shown in Figure 16 can be omitted. - NOTES: It is possible to read a data byte from a data register without first writing to the address pointer register.
-However, if the address pointer register is already at the correct value, it is not possible to write data to a register without writing to the address pointer register because the first data byte of a write is always written to the address pointer register.
+1. If the address pointer register value of the ADT7481 is unknown or not the desired value, it is necessary to set it to the correct value before data can be read from the desired data register.
+This is done by performing a write to the ADT7481 as before, but only the data byte containing the register read address is sent, as data is not to be written to the register.
+This is shown in Figure 16.

+A read operation is then performed consisting of the serial bus address, $R/\overline{W}$ bit set to 1, followed by the data byte read from the data register (shown in Figure 17).

+- 2. If the address pointer register is already at the desired address, data can be read from the corresponding data register without first writing to the address pointer register, and the bus transaction shown in Figure 16 can be omitted. - NOTES: It is possible to read a data byte from a data register without first writing to the address pointer register.
+However, if the address pointer register is already at the correct value, it is not possible to write data to a register without writing to the address pointer register.
+This is because the first data byte of a write is always written to the address pointer register.

-Remember that some of the ADT7483A registers have different addresses for read and write operations.
+Remember that some of the ADT7481 registers have different addresses for read and write operations.
 The write address of a register must be written to the address pointer if data is to be written to that register, but it may not be possible to read data from that address.
 The read address of a register must be written to the address pointer before data can be read from that register.